cloudflare/workers-docs/src/content/tutorials/user-auth-with-auth0/_index.md

 <div><a href="/">Log back in</a></div>
 ```

 When the user refreshes the page, they'll be identified as an unauthorized user, and be redirected to Auth0's login page.
-For a more advanced implementation of logout functionality, you may choose to _always_ return a redirect to your app's root path: this will force every user to sign in again immediately after logging in:
+For a more advanced implementation of logout functionality, you may choose to _always_ return a redirect to your app's root path: this will force every user to sign in again immediately after logging out:

 ```js
 // workers-site/auth0.js